 But is that all you want them to do?

 For marketing and sales purposes, the answer to that is usually no. Most of the time, you want more than passive spectators; you want focused participants.
-Encouraging registrants to watch from their computer helps create that.
+Encouraging registrants to watch from their computers helps create that.

 Know Your Audience..and Maybe Just Automate